 - Volatile and flammable liquids (duplicating fluids, paints, paint thinners, oils, wax, gasoline, etc.) must be stored in approved containers.
 Use of these materials is prohibited in areas where there are open flames, electrical sparks, and running motors.
 Bulk storage of such materials must be in specified flammable-liquid storage rooms only.
-In the absence of such a special room, they must be stored in outside areas such as tractor storage rooms. - Power lawn mowers must be stored in tractor rooms or in flammable-liquid storage rooms. - Refer to the Classroom HAZMAT Storage Checklist to be utilized in schools, as provided by the DC Fire Department (see Section 6, Appendices).
+In the absence of such a special room, they must be stored in outside areas such as tractor storage rooms. - Refer to the Classroom HAZMAT Storage Checklist to be utilized in schools that is available for download at the ESA website: http://esa.dc.gov